 The cost of the system, which Stephens said was more than $150,000, was paid for by Frontier, with no expense to the city.

-Stephens said the hot zone – which is already operating and will show up on your networks list as FortWFree – is a way to thank Fort Wayne for being so welcoming after Frontier purchased Verizon.
+Stephens said the hot zone – which is already operating and will show up on users’ networks list as FortWFree – is a way to thank Fort Wayne for being so welcoming after Frontier bought Verizon.